Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 My wife is going through rehab for a brain tumor and has to use a walker around the house.
 To feed her, I found a shelving board out in our garage and I put this board through her walker on the braces for a makeshift table to put her food and drink while she is sitting down.

 My mom was having a hard time using her walker and trying to clean up the house.
 Using shower hooks, I hooked a bag on there so she could pick things up on her way through the house.
+Then she can sit down to sort it all out.

 You can make a small slit in a tennis ball and put them on the tips of walkers.
 Often, walkers can catch on carpeting, especially in offices or homes that the users aren't familiar with.
 Tennis balls tend to slide/glide across the carpeting, and insulate the walker from static cling in the process.
 On smooth surfaces, they keep the tip from marking the floors and accidentally slipping out from under the user.